Voljega/amiga4recalbox/README.md

 # Custom Amiga Emulation for Recalbox

-For Raspberry Pi 0,1,2 and 3
+For Raspberry Pi 1,2 or 3
 Compatible with ADF and WHD games
 Using Midwan's amiberry 2.1 for RPI https://github.com/midwan/amiberry